sandersn/manual/Typescript-compiler-implementation.md

 ### Symbol

-The binder produces nodes in the form of a symbol table.
+The binder produces symbols in the form of a symbol table.
 A symbol tracks the declaration(s) of an identifier.
 The declaration is a **Node**.
 For example, in `let a = 1`, the binder creates a symbol for `a`, which future uses of `a` can then look up in a symbol table.